"Abs are made in the kitchen, not the gym" - Socrates

 Nutrition Tracker for Daily Macros

-If you have your clients weigh and measure their food like I do, this is the perfect foundation to understand your clients' eating habits.
+If you have your clients weigh and measure their food, this is the perfect foundation to understand your clients' eating habits.
 Our nutrition tracker allows you to see daily entries of your clients' macronutrient intake so you can see how compliant they are with the goals you've assigned them.

-I can see from the chart that overall Jane is doing a great job of following her numbers.
+You can see from the chart that overall, Jane is doing a great job of following her numbers.
 This makes it easy to see when your clients trend high or low on a specific macronutrient, so you can adjust a meal plan or make some suggestions as needed.

 Metrics for Body Composition Analysis